nsg-ethz/ACC-Turbo/tofino/README.md

 **Software requirements:**
 - Install the SDE 9.5.0 on the Tofino switch.
 - Install [DPDK](https://www.dpdk.org/), and [Moongen](https://github.com/emmericp/MoonGen) in both, sender and receiver servers.
 Place it at `opt/MoonGen/`.
 Install the drivers such that both, sending, and receiving NICs can be accessed by DPDK.
 Set up the right device ID in both, the [sender](https://github.com/nsg-ethz/ACC-Turbo/blob/main/tofino/experiment/sender/start_sender.py), and the [receiver](https://github.com/nsg-ethz/ACC-Turbo/blob/main/tofino/experiment/receiver/start_receiver.py).
-- Install tmux: `sudo apt install tmux`
-- Install python 3: `sudo apt install python3` on the Tofino switch and the servers.
+- Install tmux: `sudo apt install tmux`, and python 3: `sudo apt install python3`, on the Tofino switch and the servers.

 **Initialization:**
 - Clone this github repository, and `cd tofino/`.